jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/advanced-build-concepts/index.md

 s3 = session.client('s3')
 ```

-For additional information on how to configure an AWS IAM role to allow JFrog ML runtime to access your resources, please also visit the [AWS Resources access dedicated page](/docs/accessing-aws-resources-with-iam-role "Accessing AWS Resources with IAM Role").
+For additional information on how to configure an AWS IAM role to allow JFrog ML runtime to access your resources, please also visit the <Anchor label="AWS Resources access dedicated page" title="Accessing AWS Resources with IAM Role" href="/docs/accessing-aws-resources-with-iam-role">AWS Resources access dedicated page</Anchor>.

 <Callout icon="📘" theme="info">
   **Note**

   In the provided code snippet, the profile name specified as `user-provided-role` is automatically associated by JFrog ML with your assumed IAM role.
 Therefore, there's no need to replace it in the code.
 This ensures seamless integration and access to AWS services within your model code.
 </Callout>

-#### Using GCP Service Account
+### Using GCP Service Account

 In order to reach a GCP client resource make sure to create secret with you json service account.
 Once the secret key was created use the following flag to define it: `--service-account-key-secret-name`.

-#### Generating Config Files
+### Generating Config Files

 To generate a config file from a command that you already use, specify the `--outconf` flag, which will print to the console a ready config based on the options you specified.
 For example assume you run the following command: